-- The user under which zssServer runs will need READ access to CSFRNGL in the CSFSERV class. - Determine whether you want SAF authorization checks against CSFSERV and set CSF.CSFSERV.AUTH.CSFRNG.DISABLE accordingly. - Refer to the z/OS 2.3.0 z/OS Cryptographic Services ICSF System Programmer's Guide: Installation, initialization, and customization. - CCA and/or PKCS #11 coprocessor for random number generation. - Enable FACILITY IRR.PROGRAM.SIGNATURE.VERIFICATION and RDEFINE CSFINPV2 if required. - 7.
-Security environment switching
+- The user under which zssServer runs will need READ access to CSFRNGL in the CSFSERV class. - Determine whether you want SAF authorization checks against CSFSERV and set CSF.CSFSERV.AUTH.CSFRNG.DISABLE accordingly. - Refer to the z/OS 2.3.0 z/OS Cryptographic Services ICSF System Programmer's Guide: Installation, initialization, and customization. - CCA and/or PKCS #11 coprocessor for random number generation. - Enable FACILITY IRR.PROGRAM.SIGNATURE.VERIFICATION and RDEFINE CSFINPV2 if required.

+7. Configure security environment switching:

-The node zssServer running under USS needs the ability to change the security environment of its process in order to associate itself with the security context of the logged in user when responding to API requests, also known as impersonation.
-To switch the security environment, the user ID associated with the ZOWESVR started task IZUSVR must have UPDATE access to the BPX.SERVER and BPX.DAEMON FACILITY classes.
+When responding to API requests, the node zssServer running under USS must be able to change the security environment of its process to associate itself with the security context of the logged in user.
+This is called impersonation.

+Typically, the zssServer runs under the ZOWESVR started task.
+So to enable impersonation, you must grant the user ID associated with the ZOWESVR started task UPDATE access to the BPX.SERVER and BPX.DAEMON FACILITY classes.

 You can issue the following commands first to check if you already have the BPX facilities defined as part of another server configuration, such as the FTPD daemon.
-Review the output to confirm that the two BPX facilities exist and the user who runs the ZWESIS01 started task (IZUSVR by default) has UPDATE access to both facilities.
+Review the output to confirm that the two BPX facilities exist and the user who runs the ZOWESVR started task has UPDATE access to both facilities.